daikelcutino-spec/Leoparedes/replit.md

 ### Core Bot Architecture

-**Problem**: Need to create an automated presence in a Highrise room that can moderate users, perform automated actions, and respond to commands.

-**Solution**: Event-driven architecture using the Highrise SDK's `BaseBot` class with async/await patterns for handling real-time events.
+The bot uses an event-driven architecture built on the Highrise SDK's `BaseBot` class, leveraging async/await patterns for real-time event handling.
+Key design decisions include:

-**Key Design Decisions**:
-- Async event handlers for chat messages, user joins/leaves, and position changes
+- Asynchronous event handlers for chat messages, user lifecycle events, and position changes.
-- Centralized configuration via `config.json` for room settings and zone definitions
+- Centralized configuration via `config.json` for room settings and zone definitions.
-- **Secrets-based credential management** via environment variables (no hardcoded tokens/IDs)
+- Secrets-based credential management using environment variables for sensitive data.
-- File-based persistence for user data (hearts, activity, user info, bans, mutes)
+- File-based persistence for user data (hearts, activity, user info, bans, mutes) to simplify deployment.
-- Logging system that writes to `bot_log.txt` for debugging and audit trails
+- A logging system writes operational and interaction data to `bot_log.txt`.

-**Alternatives Considered**: A database-driven approach was not chosen to keep deployment simple and avoid external database dependencies.

 ### Authorization & User Management

-**Problem**: Need hierarchical permission system for different user roles.

-**Solution**: Role-based access control with four tiers:
-- Owner (highest privileges)
-- Admins (can ban, mute, manage users)
-- Moderators (can kick, mute, basic moderation)
-- VIP Users (access to restricted zones)

-**Implementation**:
-- User IDs loaded from environment secrets (`OWNER_ID`, `ADMIN_IDS`, `MODERATOR_IDS`)
-- Fallback to `config.json` if secrets not available (for backwards compatibility)
-- VIP status tracked in runtime set `VIP_USERS` and persisted to file
-- Banned/muted users stored in dictionaries with expiration timestamps
+A role-based access control system with four tiers (Owner, Admins, Moderators, VIP Users) manages hierarchical permissions.
+User IDs are loaded from environment secrets, with a fallback to `config.json`.
+VIP status and banned/muted users are tracked at runtime and persisted to files.

 ### Spatial Zone Management

-**Problem**: Restrict access to specific areas within the virtual room.

-**Solution**: Coordinate-based zone system with multiple zone types:
-- VIP Zone (x, y, z coordinates)
-- DJ Zone
-- Directivo (Management) Zone
-- Forbidden Zones (with radius-based detection)

-**Rationale**: Uses Euclidean distance calculation to detect when users enter restricted areas and automatically teleports unauthorized users away.
+The system implements coordinate-based zone management, including VIP, DJ, Management, and Forbidden Zones.
+It uses Euclidean distance calculations to restrict access and automatically teleport unauthorized users from restricted areas.

 ### Economy System

-**Problem**: Engage users with a virtual currency system.

-**Solution**: Heart-based economy where users:
-- Earn hearts through activity (messages, time spent in room)
-- Can transfer hearts to other users
-- Bot maintains its own wallet for transactions

-**Data Persistence**: Hearts tracked in `USER_HEARTS` dictionary and saved to `data/hearts.txt`.
+A heart-based virtual economy allows users to earn hearts through activity, transfer them, and enables the bot to manage its own wallet.
+Hearts are tracked in a dictionary and persisted to `data/hearts.txt`.

 ### Automated Bot Behavior

-**Problem**: Bot should appear active and engaging even without commands.

-**Solution**: Automated emote cycling system that:
-- Plays sequential emotes from a predefined list
-- Each emote has specific duration timing
-- Cycles continuously for visual presence
-- Can be interrupted by manual commands

-**Configuration**: Initial outfit and emote set via `config.json` (`bot_initial_outfit`, `bot_initial_emote`).
+The bot features an automated emote cycling system that plays predefined emotes to maintain an active visual presence.
+This cycle can be interrupted by manual commands.
+Initial outfit and emote sets are configured via `config.json`.

 ### Activity Tracking

-**Problem**: Monitor user engagement and time spent in room.

-**Solution**: Multi-metric tracking system:
-- Message count per user
-- Last activity timestamp
-- Join time tracking (`USER_JOIN_TIMES`)
-- Automatic rewards based on activity thresholds

-**Data Storage**: Activity data persisted to `data/activity.txt` with format `user_id:messages:last_activity`.
+User engagement is monitored through a multi-metric tracking system that records message counts, last activity timestamps, and join times.
+This data is persisted to `data/activity.txt` and used for automatic rewards.

 ### Logging & Monitoring

-**Problem**: Need visibility into bot operations and user interactions.

-**Solution**: Structured logging system with:
-- Event type categorization (BOT, CHAT, ADMIN, MOD, ERROR, WARNING)
-- Timestamp-based entries
-- File-based storage in `bot_log.txt`
-- Console output for critical events only

-**Log Categories**: Bot actions, chat messages, moderation actions, errors filtered by severity.
+A structured logging system categorizes events (BOT, CHAT, ADMIN, MOD, ERROR, WARNING), includes timestamps, and stores entries in `bot_log.txt`.
+Critical events are also output to the console.

 ### Data Persistence Strategy

-**Problem**: Maintain state across bot restarts.

-**Solution**: Hybrid approach using:
-- JSON files for structured data (`user_info.json`)
-- Plain text files for simple key-value data (`hearts.txt`, `activity.txt`)
-- Data directory organization under `data/` folder

-**Trade-offs**:
-- Pros: Simple, no external dependencies, easy to debug
-- Cons: Not suitable for high-concurrency or large-scale deployments
+A hybrid approach uses JSON files for structured data (`user_info.json`) and plain text files for simple key-value data (`hearts.txt`, `activity.txt`), all organized under the `data/` directory.
+This strategy prioritizes simplicity and ease of deployment over high-concurrency performance.

 ### Command System

-**Problem**: Users need to interact with bot features through both public chat and private whispers.

-**Solution**: Unified command handling system with three-layer architecture:

-1. **`handle_command` method** (Line 733): Central command processor that:
-   - Accepts `is_whisper` parameter to determine response routing
-   - Uses internal `send_response()` helper function
-   - Routes responses to whisper (private) or public chat based on context
-   - Contains all command logic in one place (~4000 lines)

-2. **`on_chat` method** (Line 4810): Handles public chat messages:
-   - Performs initialization (user tracking, ban/mute checks, bot mention detection)
-   - Calls `handle_command(user, msg, is_whisper=False)` for commands
-   - Sends public responses with @ mention

-3. **`on_whisper` method** (Line 4866): Handles private whisper messages:
-   - Performs initialization (user tracking, ban/mute checks)
-   - Calls `handle_command(user, msg, is_whisper=True)` for commands
-   - Sends responses via private whisper

-**Key Features**:
-- Commands work identically in both public chat and whispers
-- Role-based access control enforced in `handle_command`
-- Smart response routing via `send_response()` helper
-- Supports all command types: user commands (!hearts, !emote), moderation (!ban, !mute, !kick), admin (!vip, !zone)

-**Design Pattern**: Centralized command pattern with context-aware response routing and role-based access checks.
+A unified, three-layer command handling system processes user interactions from both public chat and private whispers.
+The `handle_command` method acts as a central processor, routing responses contextually via a `send_response()` helper function and enforcing role-based access control.

 ### Cantinero Bot (Bartender)

-**Problem**: Need a separate bot that acts as a bartender with automated messages and emotes.

-**Solution**: Standalone bot (`cantinero_bot.py`) with:
-- Continuous floss emote loop (12-second cycle)
-- Automated public messages every 2 minutes (rotating messages)
-- Welcome whisper to users when they join
-- Teleports to configured spawn point on startup

-**Launch**: Use `start_cantinero.py` to run the bartender bot
-- Shares same Room ID, Owner ID, Admin IDs as main bot
-- Uses separate `CANTINERO_API_TOKEN` for authentication
-- Minimal configuration in `cantinero_config.json` (spawn point only)
+A separate `cantinero_bot.py` operates as a bartender, performing a continuous floss emote loop, broadcasting automated public messages, sending welcome whispers, and teleporting to a configured spawn point.
+It shares room and owner IDs with the main bot but uses a separate API token and minimal configuration in `cantinero_config.json`.

 ## External Dependencies

-### Highrise SDK
-- **Purpose**: Primary API for interacting with Highrise platform
+- **Highrise SDK**: The primary API for interacting with the Highrise platform, providing `BaseBot` and event handlers.
+Authentication uses API tokens from environment variables.
-- **Integration**: Provides `BaseBot` class, event handlers, and models for User, Position, Items, etc.
-- **Authentication**: API token loaded from environment secrets

-### Python Standard Library
-- **asyncio**: Asynchronous event loop management
-- **json**: Configuration and data serialization
-- **datetime/time**: Timestamp management and scheduling
-- **typing**: Type hints for code clarity

-### File System
-- **Configuration**: `config.json` - Room settings, zone coordinates, non-sensitive config
-- **Cantinero Config**: `cantinero_config.json` - Bartender bot settings (spawn point)
-- **Logging**: `bot_log.txt` - Operational logs and event tracking
-- **Data Storage**: `data/` directory containing user information, hearts, and activity files

-### Secrets Management
+- **Python Standard Library**: Utilized for asynchronous operations (`asyncio`), data serialization (`json`), timestamp management (`datetime`, `time`), and type hinting (`typing`).
+- **File System**: Used for configuration (`config.json`, `cantinero_config.json`), logging (`bot_log.txt`), and data storage (`data/` directory for user info, hearts, activity).
-- **Environment Variables**: All sensitive credentials loaded via Replit Secrets
+- **Environment Variables**: All sensitive credentials (API tokens, Room IDs, user IDs) are loaded from environment variables for security.
-- **No Hardcoded Credentials**: API tokens, Room IDs, and user IDs never stored in code or config files

-### No External Database
-The application intentionally avoids database dependencies, using file-based storage for simplicity and ease of deployment on Replit.
+- **No External Database**: The project intentionally avoids external database dependencies, relying solely on file-based storage.